njfio/rust-mp4-memory/README.md

 ---

+## 🎉 What Makes This Special

+Rust MemVid isn't just another storage system - it's a **complete knowledge evolution platform**:

+- **📹 Each MP4 is a frozen snapshot** of your knowledge at a specific point in time
+- **🔍 Compare any two snapshots** to see exactly what changed with detailed diff analysis
+- **🔎 Search across multiple memories** simultaneously to find correlations and patterns
+- **📈 Track knowledge evolution** over time with sophisticated temporal analysis
+- **🎯 Identify knowledge gaps** and optimization opportunities automatically
+- **👥 Enable collaborative knowledge building** with team memory merging

+**Transform from simple storage to intelligent knowledge evolution tracking!**

+---

-**Ready to revolutionize your AI memory management with Rust?
-Install rust_mem_vid and start building!** 🚀
+**Ready to revolutionize your AI memory management with temporal analysis?
+Install rust_mem_vid and start building the future of knowledge management!** 🚀🕰️